JSTeamHEG/jse-fall15-11/README.md

 You will probably want these models:

 * User:
-	* username: a name unique to each user.
+	* `username`: a name unique to each user.
-	* bio: a very brief description of the user
+	* `bio`: a very brief description of the user
-	* password: the user's password, stored but never displayed.
+	* `password`: the user's password, stored but never displayed.

-* Post
+* Post:
-	* text: the body of the post.
+	* `text`: the body of the post.
 You may choose to limit it to a fixed number of characters.
-	* author: the username of the post's author
+	* `author`: the username of the post's author.
-	* mentions: an array of usernames mentioned (as `@username`) within the text of the post.
-	* timestamp: the "Unix" time (a single integer) recording when the post was submitted.
+	* `timestamp`: the "Unix" time (a single integer) recording when the post was submitted.
 You can get this by calling `Date.now()`

 You will have several Backbone collections of posts, but no collection of Users!
 Instead, you should have a single user model representing the user who has logged in.